Transfer of Rights and Obligations Contained in a Bill of Lading

 Conditional Transfer of Ownership

-A seller who has not received payment may endorse the bill of lading conditionally in order to secure payment of the price.
-For this purpose, the seller may forward a bill of exchange for the price of the goods together with the bill of lading to the consignee.
+A seller who has not received payment may endorse the bill of lading conditionally to secure payment of the price.
+For this purpose, the seller may forward to the consignee a bill of exchange for the price of the goods, together with the bill of lading.

 Absolute Transfer of Ownership